-The year-end exchange rates (USD per CAD) used by the Company to translate our Canadian dollar functional currency assets and liabilities into U.S. dollars decreased by 7% in 2022 from 2021.
-Also, the average exchange rates used by the Company in 2022 to translate our Canadian dollar functional currency revenues and expenses into U.S. dollars decreased 4% compared to 2021.
+The year-end exchange rates (U.S. dollar per Canadian dollar) used by the Company to translate our Canadian dollar functional currency assets and liabilities into U.S. dollars increased by 3% in 2023 from 2022.
+Also, the average exchange rates used by the Company in 2023 to translate our Canadian dollar functional currency revenues and expenses into U.S. dollars decreased 4% compared to 2022.
+The 2022 year-end exchange rates decreased by 7% from 2021 and the average exchange rates decreased 4% compared to 2021.